 “The big center of dried pasta was Gragnano, near Naples.
 The first documented factory for pasta was there, because that area had the best air currents, which dried the pasta faster,” Segan says.

 Gragnano is situated on a hill, between the mountains and the Amalfi Coast.
 The combination of sun, wind, and heat in that area turned out to be perfect for dried pasta, which will crack if it dries too quickly and can get moldy if it’s wet for too long.

-Then there are some pasta shapes made throughout Italy “just for fun,” according to Segan, like orecchiette, which means “little ear,” or the priest choker pasta from Umbria (more on that later), or chitarra, the strands of pasta cut using guitar strings.
+Then there are some types of pasta made throughout Italy “just for fun,” according to Segan, like orecchiette, which means “little ear,” or the priest choker pasta from Umbria (more on that later), or chitarra, the strands of pasta cut using guitar strings.

 “There is some artistry involved,” says Segan, who asserts that Italians didn’t just make pasta to feed themselves but to express themselves, too.
 “They wanted to be creative with the shapes.
 It was a way to make this lowly inexpensive food a little fancier.”

-Pasta is constantly evolving, and learning about pasta can be a never-ending endeavor.
-These are 67 major styles of pasta all Italian food aficionados should know about.
+Italian pasta is constantly evolving, and learning about all the types of pasta can be a never-ending endeavor.
+So book that Italy Airbnb and get ready to eat.
+These are 67 major types of pasta all Italian food aficionados should know about.

 Each of these thin, tiny rings of pasta (anellini literally means “little rings”) originating in Sicily are smaller than a penny.
 Because of its small size, anelli is typically used in salads, soups, and baked pasta dishes rather than eaten alone with a sauce.

 Also known as piombi, these small pearls of pasta are about the size of a pea.
 Anchellini is chewy and typically paired with larger vegetables rather than covered in sauce.